 Due to the large volume of COVID-19 tests being processed and technical issues arising with disease reporting systems, we have experienced additional gaps in the data.
 In August, California experienced complications with electronic laboratory reporting system.
 This led to a backlog of test results and in state and county health departments underreporting daily new COVID-19 cases.7

 As more counties overcome data collection and reporting barriers, we hope to continue to collect, enter, and manage health equity data for all counties across the United States.
 We hope that this data will serve to identify and address health disparities related to COVID-19 by driving policy change aimed at reducing health disparities.

-The first release of this document occurred on September 29th, 2020.
+The most recent release of this data and document occurred on November 3rd, 2020; the first release occurred on September 29th, 2020.
 As we continue to collect and release COVID-19 data by race and ethnicity, these notes will be updated to document our data collection methods and findings.
 We feel it is imperative that we document processes and release data to help inform strategies to keep communities safe during this pandemic.
 Our hope is that the information may also serve to inform prevention strategies for future pandemics.